sysad-aid/test-task/README.md

 # Test task

-Terraform scripts that create S3 bucket for state files  and deploy nginx in docker container on EC2 t2.micro machine in new VPC.
-Access to the nginx forwarded through an application load balancer.

 ## Requirements

 Your aws user should have enough permissions for AWS services (S3, EC2, ELB, VPC) you need policies: